• Skip to main content

 Notes

-You can vary this recipe by using 1% milk to make it thinner (this recipe will make thick grits) and adjust to your spice preference by using more or less red pepper flakes or using pimento cheese with or without jalapenos.
+• Adjust to your spice preference by using more or less red pepper flakes or using pimento cheese with or without jalapenos.

 Keyword breakfast, side dish